YOUTH SCHOLARSHIP PROGRAM

 - NJCTS congratulates each winner with a press release distributed to their local print and online publications. (provided we have permission from the candidate)

-In 2021, NJCTS named one of the top scholarships, one given to an NJCTS Youth Advocate, after our founder, Faith W. Rice.
-The application process remains the same.
+In 2021, NJCTS named one of the top scholarships after our founder, Faith W. Rice.
+There is no separate application process for this award.